Battle of Vajkal: Prelude

 According to Marin Barleti, Skanderbeg's camp was situated in the open valley of Vajkal, whilst the Ottomans had set up camp on the other side of the valley near a mountain which marked the end of the Vajkal valley.

 Skanderbeg had been expecting an Ottoman assault and ensured that his troops were constantly prepared.
 The day before the battle, he formulated his plan of action; he aimed to trick the Ottomans into thinking that his forces were too weak and too frightened to fight.
 When the Ottomans were finally lured into the valley under a false sense of security, the Albanian warriors would attack them.
 The Ottoman forces would then be pursued all the way up to the hills and the Albanians would stop there to avoid a counterattack.

 Battle

 The next day Ballaban came past the hills but unexpectedly charged at Skanderbeg's forces.
 Skanderbeg allowed them to approach before launching his own counterattack.
-A bloody battle followed, resulting in heavy casualties for both sides.
+A bloody battle followed, resulting in heavy casualties on both sides.
 Nonetheless, Skanderbeg and the Albanians held their ground and were victorious despite their losses as the Ottomans soon began to flee.
 Skanderbeg's plan had worked well and most of Skanderbeg's forces had halted after pursuing the Ottomans up to the hills.
 However, some of the Albanian officers failed to follow Skanderbeg's orders and continued to pursue the Ottomans, who eventually regrouped and ambushed these officers and their men.
 After being ambushed by the fleeing Ottomans, the Albanian officers fled to the top of a hill where they encountered Ottoman infantrymen.
-The Albanians had wrongfully believed the infantrymen to be Christians and were subsequently captured and sent to Ballaban Badera.
+The Albanians mistakenly believed the infantrymen to be Christians and were subsequently captured and sent to Ballaban Badera.